|

 29 copy prints, 55 copy negatives, 2 nitrate negatives

-This is an artificial collection which consists of photographs of
+This artificial collection consists of photographs of Lubbock County, Texas.

 Lubbock County Sheriff's Department (Texas)